parkersprouse/file_server/README.md

-# Local File Server
+# Local File Browser

-This is a basic [Hapi-powered](https://hapi.dev/) file server for serving a local directory through a minimalist, easy-to-use browser interface.
+This is a basic [Hapi-powered](https://hapi.dev/) file browser for serving a local directory through a minimalist, easy-to-use browser interface.

 ### Features